Mry3ll0w/Mry3ll0w/README.md

 - 🔭 I’m currently working on Web Development
 - 🌱 I’m currently learning JavaScript, ReactJS, NodeJS and more
 - 👯 I’m looking to collaborate with everyone who show me an interesting project

-- 🤔 I’m looking for help with ...
-- 💬 Ask me about C, C++, SQL, MSSQL, Python3
+- 💬 Ask me about C, C++, SQL, MSSQL, Python

 ### Contact me 📞
 ## By mail 📩